-Approximately 0.5 acres will be burned.
-As conditions permit, the burn is scheduled to begin in the late morning or early afternoon and conclude by 4 p.m. on a permissive burn day; the actual burn is likely to last less than an hour.
-Santa Barbara County Air Pollution Control District (APCD) staff have reviewed the Smoke Management Plan and provided conditions to minimize smoke impacts in Santa Barbara County.
-The burn will be conducted when the meteorological conditions are highly favorable to direct smoke away from population centers.
+Santa Barbara County Air Pollution Control District (APCD) staff have reviewed the Smoke Management Plans for these burns and provided conditions to minimize smoke impacts in Santa Barbara County.
+The burns will be conducted when the meteorological conditions are highly favorable to direct smoke away from population centers.

-This prescribed burn is planned and coordinated by the Santa Barbara County APCD, San Luis Obispo County APCD, San Joaquin Valley APCD, Ventura County APCD, and the California Air Resources Board in order to minimize impacts on air quality on surrounding communities.
-The burn is dependent on weather and air quality conditions that are favorable to smoke dispersion.
-If the conditions are not as desired, the burn will be rescheduled.
+These prescribed burns are planned and coordinated by Santa Barbara County APCD, San Luis Obispo County APCD, San Joaquin Valley APCD, Ventura County APCD, and California Air Resources Board to minimize air quality impacts on surrounding communities.
+The burns depend on weather and air quality conditions that are favorable to smoke dispersion.
+If the conditions are not as desired, the burns will be rescheduled.

 For more information regarding the county’s air quality, visit www.OurAir.org.

-To view a statewide prescribed burn map and other features, visit the Prescribed Fire Information Reporting System (PFIRS) website: https://ssl.arb.ca.gov/pfirs/firm/firm.php.
+To view prescribed burns throughout the state, visit the Prescribed Fire Information Reporting System (PFIRS) website: https://ssl.arb.ca.gov/pfirs/